2021–22 KK Crvena zvezda season: Pre-season

-An American guard Jordan Loyd, who was team's best scorer in the previous season's runs in Adriatic League and EuroLeague, was first to leave the club on 14 June 2021 after signing two years contract with Russian side Zenit Saint Petersburg.
+An American guard Jordan Loyd, who was the team's best scorer in the previous season's runs in Adriatic League and EuroLeague, was first to leave the club on 14 June 2021 after signing two years contract with Russian side Zenit Saint Petersburg.
 He left the club after only one season in which he contributed them to win titles in the Adriatic League, Serbian League, and Radivoj Korać Cup.
 Individually, he was once selected as a EuroLeague MVP of the Week, twice as an Adriatic League MVP of the Round, and was also member of the Adriatic League Ideal Starting Five of the season.

 The first two signings of the season were Montenegrin international guard Nikola Ivanović and Serbian forward Luka Mitrović who already played for the club and was the Zvezda's captain during his first spell between 2012 and 2017.
 They both arrived from Montenegrin side and the club's ABA League rival Budućnost and signed two years contracts with the club on 18 June.
 Just few days later, on 24 June, Marko Jagodić-Kuridža who played for Crvena zvezda in last two seasons winning Adriatic League, Serbian League and Serbian Cup, went in the opposite direction and signed contract with Budućnost after his old contract with Crvena zvezda expired.

 Third signing of the season was American forward Aaron White.
 He arrived from Greek side Panathinaikos after his contract expired and signed two years contract with the club.
 On 3 July 2021, club returned Serbian swingman Stefan Lazarević from a loan.
 He was loaned to the FMP since 2014.
 He's a product of a club's youth academy with which he won 2014 edition of Euroleague Basketball Next Generation Tournament.

 On 3 July 2021, Crvena zvezda announced that they have signed the two-year contract extension with Ognjen Dobrić until summer of 2023.
 He has been playing at the club since summer of 2016, winning 10 trophies in the process.